sohamduck/MCQ/README.md

 # MCQ
-Create and Display MCQ
+#Create and Display MCQ
-User gets QUESTION ENTRY mode and PLAY mode.
+User gets QUESTION mode and PLAY mode in front page.

 In QUESTION mode:
 User inserts QUESTION and also provides 4 choices, selecting the right one.

 In play mode:
 the choices are randomly shuffled so as the order of the questions,creating a hard time to choose the correct choice.
 The UI is creative and is responsible to create a playable mood.